manticode/autodrop/README.md

 # Autodrop
 MIT License

+Script to automatically upload completed torrents to another location, such as from a seedbox to a media server.

 ### Requires:
 * CentOS or Debian or suitable Linux operating sytem
 * **Python 3.8+** (may work on older Python 3 versions, but this project was created with Python 3.8)